 When John (Doc) was just 15, his mother died on September 16, 1866, of consumption (later called tuberculosis.)
 This was a terrible blow to the teenager, as his relationship with his mother was very close.
 Compounding this loss, his father remarried only three months later.

 The family’s status in the community, as well as the fact that his cousin, Robert Holliday, founded the Pennsylvania College of Dental Surgery, probably encouraged John’s choice of profession.
-In 1870 he enrolled to the college in Philadelphia and on March 1, 1872, he was conferred the degree of Doctor of Dental Surgery, along with 26 other graduates.
+In 1870 he enrolled in the college in Philadelphia and on March 1, 1872, he was conferred the degree of Doctor of Dental Surgery, along with 26 other graduates.
 Shortly after graduation, Doc Holliday began work as a dentist in the office of Dr. Arthur C. Ford in Atlanta.

 Though an educated and respected man, John Henry was a hot-tempered Southerner and quick to use a gun.
 On one occasion, there were African American men swimming in his favorite swimming hole and the outraged Doc started shooting over their heads.
 While one of the black men shot back, no one was killed.
 This seems to be the first account of Doc’s love affair with the six-shooter, and the stories of the incident vary.